 Address: 120 East 7th Street

 All day restaurant and late night hangout spot Caroline has breakfast dishes to satisfy your appetite.
-Try their Gypsy Pepper & Egg White Sandwich which has sweet and spicy peppers, pepperjack cheese, baby kale, and salsa verde.
+Try their Pepper & Egg White Sandwich which has sweet and spicy peppers, pepperjack cheese, baby kale, and salsa verde.
 Or pick their Artichoke Benedict with tomato relish, hollandaise, and ciabatta toast.
 Hang around after a weekend breakfast because their upstairs urban backyard opens at 11 a.m. on Saturdays and Sundays.

 Address: 621 Congress Avenue

 Forthright serves weekday breakfast that’ll make you feel like it’s your birthday.
-Their menu has plenty of unique offerings for when you’re in the mood for eating something you’ve never had before.
+Their menu has plenty of unique offerings for when you’re in the mood to eat something you’ve never had before.
 For instance, they have pork belly hash made up of maple glazed pork belly, sweet potato, pickled poblano, fried eggs, and rosemary.
 Another great choice is their wild mushroom toast: thick-cut toast, wild mushrooms, crème fraîche, and chives.